Durant Regional Airport - Eaker Field

 Weather Briefing

-Durant Regional Airport - Eaker Field is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Durant Regional Airport - Eaker Field is currently reporting marginal VFR (MVFR) conditions with overcast skies at 2,800 feet and 10 SM visibility.

 Wind Analysis